lavingiasa/CSCI201Final/Documentation/Design Document Draft.md

 			+ I believe that we will make this work easiest for the map.
 This would mean longitude in degrees in this case
 + ###Database:
 	+ This class will be the abstraction layer between all of the classes and the MySQL database
-	+ #####Parents:
-		+ TBD
 	+ #####Functions:
-		+ TBD
+		+ void addCar(Car car, int time): this function will add a car at the time it is on the road
-		+ Some function to get the history from a start date/time to an end date/time
+		+ ArrayList<String> getHistory(int start, int end): to get the history from a start date/time to an end date/time
-		+ Some function to return all the cars on the road
+		+ ArrayList<Car>getCars(int start, int end): this function will return the cars on the road from the times given
+		+ ArrayList<Integer>getBestTimesToLeave(Ramp locationOne, Ramp locationTwo): this function will get the best times to leave from location A to location B
-		+ Some function to get the best times to leave
+			+ This is going to use many calls to the function right below it in order to get the shortest time between two locations and then it will sort it and return the best time to leave
-		+ Some function that will find the shortest amount of time to travel between two nodes
+		+ ArrayList<String>shorestTimeToGetFromAToB(Ramp locationOne, Ramp locationTwo, int startTime, int endTime): Some function that will find the shortest amount of time to travel between two nodes
-		+ Some function to create and display the graph
+			+ To do this we are going to use Dijkstra's algorithm:
+				+ The nodes will be the ramps
+				+ The edge weights in this case will be the times to travel between two nodes, which is going to be found by looking at the speeds of the cars on the roads
+					+ We are going to average the cars on that section of the freeway and use the distance to get the amount of time to travel between the two locations
+		+ void makeAndDisplayGraph(ArrayList<ArrayList<String>> listOfShortestTimesToGetFromAtoB): function to make and display the graph of times and the like.
+It will make a  Graph (another class we have) and display it in a popup.
+The locations it chooses from depends on the nodes that will be selected
-		+ Some function to export to a CSV file
+		+ void exportToCSV(): This function will take all this data and export it to a CSV file
 	+ #####Data:
 		+ The MySQL database
 + ###Graph:
-	+ This class will make and display the graph
+	+ This class will make and display the graph.
+It is just going to popup all the information we need
 	+ #####Parents:
-		+ TBD
+		+ None
 	+ #####Functions:
-		+ showGraph:
+		+ void showGraph():
 			+ Using the data in the ArrayList it will create the graph
-			+ This is going to be a popup with the JPanel in it (This is the current plan)
+			+ This is going to be a popup with the JPanel in it
 	+ #####Data:
-		+ ArrayList<?> data: This is the data the graph will be based on.
-It is TBD what this data structure will contain
+		+ ArrayList<ArrayList<String>> data: This will be a list of the shortest times to get from AtoB depending on the time and the two locations chosen.
+The locations it chooses from depends on the nodes that will be selected
 		+ JPanel graphPanel: This is the panel that is the actual graph that is added to the popup
 + ###Nodes:
-	+ This class will be the nodes that are overlaid on the map that the user can select to gain more data
+	+ This class will be the nodes that are overlaid on the map that the user can select to gain more data.
+We are going to draw this directly on the maps
 	+ #####Parents:
-		+ TBD
+		+ None
-		+ This will most likely be a JComponent or a JLabel that will be positioned over the map
 	+ #####Functions:
 		+ Getters and setters
-		+ UpdateLocation:
-			+ Using the xLocation, yLocation, and zoom/pan it will redraw the node
-			+ This will be called and changed when the zoom and/or pan is changed (?)
-		+ More TBD
 	+ #####Data:
 		+ double xLocation: This is the x location of the node
 			+ I believe that we will make this work easiest for the map.
 This would mean latitude in degrees in this case